dkharazi/oldnotes/bayesian_inference/03_markov_chains.md

 - The Markov Property doesn't usually apply to systems within the real world, so we wouldn't expect our predictions to be very accurate
 	- However, running the Markov chain for thousands of iterations typically provides us with a good long-run prediction

-## Example of a Markov Process using Weather
+## Example: Markov Process in relation to Weather
 - Let's assume that on a given day it is more likely to rain if it rained the day before than if it didn't, and likewise it is more likely to be sunny if it was sunny the day before
 - If we can express the probability of it raining on Tuesday as a function of the weather on Monday (without taking Sunday into account), that means that even though every day might be dependant on everything that preceded it (in fact it does, since the weather on Monday doesn't actually affect the weather on Tuesday, rather they both stem from the quite complex meteorological conditions, and those don't tend to just shift in unexpected directions), in practice we can consider only a small amount of data when predicting the weather (instead of processing the whole history of the area for every day)